 Now set this syrup aside to cool completely.
 Meanwhile, you can move on to prepare the filling.

-Step Two- Preparing The Filling (Ashta)
+Step Two- Prepare The Filling

 Let this mixture brew over medium heat for 2 to 3 minutes until it starts to thicken.
 Whisk this mixture constantly, so that no lumps form.